Conducting power line inspections in German wetlands for E.DIS Group subsidiary

 E.DIS Netz started actively testing drone technology during the summer of 2021, when it created the first drone inspection teams.
 Their main goal is to find out the areas and operations for what the drones are perfect for.
 “We want to make sure our inspectors have the right tools and equipment to conduct effective operations, wherever they might be,” says Florian Lorenz, the head of the E.DIS Netz drone program.

-With Hepta, E.DIS Netz wanted to compare the performance of different sized drones and how they can use the collected data in Hepta’s power line inspection platform uBird.
+With Hepta, E.DIS Netz wanted to compare the performance of different sized drones and how they can use the collected data in Hepta’s power line inspection platform Insights.
 To get the most out of the project, three essential goals were set:

 • Hepta was responsible for obtaining all necessary flight permits needed for the execution of the drone inspection flights